Django vs. Flask (2019 Comparison)

-In this post we'll discuss some points you might want to consider if you need to learn Django or Flask or maybe both? and which framework you should consider using to build your next project? and in which situations?
+In this post we'll discuss some points you might want to consider if you need to learn Django or Flask or maybe both?
+Which framework you should consider using to build your next project?
+And in which situations?

-Flask is a simple and flexible and lets you decide how to implement each major component such as the ORM to interact with databases,the template engine, forms etc.
+Flask is simple and flexible and lets you decide how to implement each major component such as the ORM to interact with databases,the template engine, forms etc.

-Django has a predefined project directory structure while when you can structure a Flask project as you want.
+Django has a predefined project directory structure while you can structure a Flask project as you want.

-The Django ORM is easy to grasp and straightforward and lets you express your businness domain requirements clearly then you have the Django admin interface, a complete web application that lets you do crud operations on your models such as creating, updating, deleting and views database records from an intuitive user interface generated for you on the fly without writing more code.
+The Django ORM is easy to grasp and straightforward and lets you express your businness domain requirements clearly then you have the Django admin interface, a complete web application that lets you do crud operations on your models such as creating, updating, deleting and displaying database records from an intuitive user interface generated on the fly without writing extra code.

-So thanks to batteries Django is your choice for either quick prototypes and final products.
+So thanks to these features, Django is your choice for either quick prototypes or final products.

 from flask import Flask